Defining the eligibility of aspects

 It may be tempting to add an eligibility condition for every requirement of your aspect instead of emitting a custom error message.
 However, this may be confusing for the user.

-As a rule of thumb, you should use eligibility to define those declarations for which it makes sense to apply the aspect or not and use error messages when the aspect makes sense on the declaration.
-Still, some contingency may prevent the aspect from being used, and this is where you should report errors.
+As a rule of thumb, you should use eligibility to define those declarations for which it makes sense to apply the aspect or not and use error messages when the aspect makes sense on the declaration, but some contingency may prevent the aspect from being used.
+This is where you should report errors.

 For details about reporting errors, see Reporting and suppressing diagnostics.